SchabrechtsK/SchabrechtsK.be/content/posts/2016-04-21-analog-systems-and-the-urge-to-digitize.md

 featured_image: /images/2016/analog-systems-digitalize/hero.jpeg
 categories:
   - Personal Development
-tags: ['Personal Development', 'Analog', 'Digital']
+tags: ['Personal Development', 'Analog', 'Digital', 'Productivity']
 summary: "Digital platforms, I use them everyday.
 But the more I use them the more I want to switch to something analog.
 Why do we go so heavy on the digital transformation?"

 ---